 How do you monitor cost regressions?

-Stream usage_metadata, web_search_queries, and media_resolution choices into your telemetry platform, then alert when token-per-request deltas exceed set baselines.
+Stream usage_metadata, web_search_queries, thought_signature presence, and media_resolution choices into your telemetry platform.
+Alert when token-per-request deltas exceed set baselines.
+Note that Search grounding billing changes to $14/1k queries on Jan 5, 2026.